AutodeskGames/stingray-docs/source/interactive_help/sdk_help/limitations.md

 -	Engine plug-ins that you make using this SDK are *dynamically linked* -- they are packaged up in separate *.dll* files that the engine automatically finds and loads when it starts up.
 However, the engine is currently only able to do this dynamic linking on Windows.
 We need a little more time to get our other platforms up to speed.

 If you need to develop a plug-in for the runtime engine, and you need that plug-in to work on mobile devices or on consoles, you *could* get it to work if you get source code access and recompile the engine with a *static link* to your plug-in (see the ~{ Introduction to Source Code Access }~).
-Unfortunately in this scenario you wouldn't be able to redistribute your plug-in on its own, as it gets bundled into the game engine when you rebuild it from source.
+Unfortunately in this scenario you wouldn't be able to redistribute your plug-in on its own, as it gets bundled into the engine when you rebuild it from source.
 So this would only be useful if you don't need to distribute your plug-in outside your own organization.

 ## Distribution and installation workarounds